-As Consumer Insights Lead, I support AFL's work for Beef + Lamb New Zealand and New Zealand Wine by conducting an international study of the perceptions of foods and beverages from regenerative agriculture--and writing a report synthesizing our key findings.
+As Consumer Insights Lead, I supported AFL's work in 2021 for Beef + Lamb New Zealand and New Zealand Wine by conducting an international study of the perceptions of foods and beverages from regenerative agriculture--and writing a report synthesizing our key findings.

 In 2020, I provided expertise on food culture and the future of alternative proteins for a new industry innovation platform KitchenTown has launched called Speakeasy.